saleha-muzammil/Academic-Time-Machine/README.md

 **3. Fork the Repository 🍴**
 If you wish to make your own changes or updates to the repository without becoming a collaborator, you can fork the repository to create your copy.
 Feel free to contribute by adding new past papers, organizing the existing collection, or suggesting improvements.
 Let's work together to create a valuable resource for the FAST NUCES Lahore student community! 💪🌟

+**4. Download Specific Folders 📥**
+If you want to download only specific course folders from a repository without downloading the whole repository, you can use the following steps:
+- Go to the link of the repository (https://github.com/saleha-muzammil/Academic-Time-Machine/)
+- Press `.` or replace `.com` with `.dev` in URL to open the repository in GitHub's internal editor
+- In Explorer pane (left side or press Ctrl+Shift+E), Right click on the required file/folder and select download.
+- In the Select Folder dialog box, choose the directory on your disk under which you want the selected file/folder to download.

 Happy learning and best of luck with your exams! 📚✨

 ### Credits 🙌